landw1re/socketfuzz/README.md

                         locate space for shellcode in the buffer being overrun.
 MUST use the -s argument and -l argument --find-return-addr    find a return address to divert execution to our shellcode.
-MUST use the -s argument, -l argument and the -a argument
+MUST use the -l argument and the -a argument
   -a <return address>   return address (in hex format e.g "\x8f\x35\x4a\x5f")
                         to use to divert execution flow back to our shellcode.
                         As an example, the Immunity debugger script mona.py